-If you decide to only replace the tube but not the tire, you should not exceed 50 mph (80 km/h) for the first 24 hours, or 80 mph (130 km/h) at any time thereafter.
+A permanent repair, such as an internal plug patch, can be made if a tire has only a small puncture in the tread area.
+With such a repair, you should not exceed 50 mph (80 km/h) for the first 24 hours, or 80 mph (130 km/h) at any time thereafter.
 In addition, you may not be able to safely carry as much weight.
-Repair work should be done by a professional and the wheel should be balanced before you ride.
+If you choose to have a tire repaired, be sure the repair work is performed by a professional and that the wheel is balanced before you ride.

-If you have a tire and tube professionally repaired at a non-Honda facility, we recommend that you have the work checked by your Honda dealer.
+If you have a tire professionally repaired at a non-Honda facility, we recommend that you have the work checked by your Honda dealer.